ufcg-lsd/blowout/README.md

 ----------- | -----------
 Ready | The Task is ready to be executed
-Running | The Task is running on the associated resource Finished | The Task was finished with sucess
-Completed | The Task was finished with sucess and was taken from the running tasks list Not Created | The Task does not exist in Blowout Timedout | The Task took timeout
+Running | The Task is running on the associated resource Finished | The Task was finished with success Completed | The Task was finished with success and was taken from the running tasks list Not Created | The Task does not exist in Blowout Timedout | The Task took timeout